zhouzhq7/mnistClassifier/README.md

 ```python
 python main.py inference ./testSample
 ```
-The last argument is the directory path leading to images
+The last argument is the directory path leading to images, and the result is saved into prediction.txt under current folder.

 ## Result
 The train process is demonstrated in the following figure